zwaldowski/waldowski.me/src/posts/2023/not-a-blog-philosophy.md

 ---
-title: (Not a) Blog Philosophy
+title: I Don’t Have a Blog
 date: 2023-01-15
 ---

-Above all, I don't want to be doing this.
+Above all, I don't want to have a website.

 OK, not really.
 But what I actually am is indecisive (in all things!), and I have competing urges, like: